Sources of Radial Flow Fluctuations in the Quark-Gluon Plasma

-{\bf Future extension.} The momentum rescaling framework introduced in this work provides a useful tool for characterizing radial flow fluctuations and theirs connection to QGP dynamics.
-Two promising extensions for future research are outlined here.
+Second, the sensitivity of $v_0(\pT)$ to spectral shape imposes stringent requirements on modeling.
+Any hydrodynamic model attempting to extract bulk viscosity or other medium properties from $v_0(\pT)$ must first accurately reproduce the particle spectra.
+Otherwise, variations in $v_0(\pT)$ when varying viscosity could reflect changes in the predicted spectra rather than genuine viscosity effects.
+The non-equilibrium corrections during Cooper-Frye hadronization (so-called $\delta f$ corrections)~\cite{Ryu:2017qzn,Du:2025dpu} are also important, as they directly modify spectral shape and thus influence $v_0(\pT)$ predictions.

-{\it Two-particle radial flow fluctuations.} According to Ref.~\cite{Schenke:2020uqq}, $v_0(\pT)$ can also be measured by correlating multiplicity fluctuations in two different transverse momentum ranges, $\pa$ and $\pb$,
+Third, the significant energy dependence of the kinematic baseline shown in Fig.~\ref{fig:4} cautions against naive comparisons of $v_0(\pT)/v_0$ between RHIC and LHC.
+Observed differences could simply reflect spectral shape variations rather than fundamental changes in QGP properties.
+Instead, the dynamical component $g(\pT)$ provides a more robust basis for comparison.
+Since the QGP properties at RHIC and LHC are expected to be qualitatively similar, similar $g(\pT)$ patterns at both energies would support the universality of the underlying dynamics, while confirming that spectral shape variations dominate the apparent energy dependence of $v_0(\pT)/v_0$.

-The collective nature of radial flow implies a factorization: $V_0(\pa,\pb)= v_0(\pa)v_0(\pb)$.
-Within the momentum rescaling model, this leads to the prediction (Eq.~\eqref{eq:4}): { } Deviations from this prediction would signal momentum-dependent decorrelation effects arising from subleading flow~\cite{Mazeliauskas:2015efa}.
+{\bf Future extensions.} The momentum rescaling framework provides a foundation for investigating radial flow fluctuations beyond $v_0(\pT)$.
+Two extensions to other experimental observables are discussed here.

-{\it High-order radial flow fluctuations.} The momentum rescaling model can be extended to investigate higher-order spectral fluctuations, such as the skewness, $v_{0}\{3\}(\pT)$, and kurtosis $v_{0}\{4\}(\pT)$ of the spectra fluctuations~\cite{Bhatta:2025oyp}:
+{\it Two-particle correlations.} The framework extends naturally to two-particle correlations~\cite{Schenke:2020uqq}, where multiplicity fluctuations in different momentum ranges $\pa$ and $\pb$ are correlated:

-Based on Eq,~\eqref{eq:4}, in the limit of global rescaling, all high-order fluctuations are expected to exhibit the same $\pT$ dependence as the variance:
+Collective radial flow implies factorization: $V_0(\pa,\pb)= v_0(\pa)v_0(\pb)$.
+Within our model, this yields a testable prediction: { } Deviations from this spectral-shape prediction would reveal momentum-dependent decorrelation arising from subleading flow modes~\cite{Mazeliauskas:2015efa}, providing a clean test of the single-mode rescaling assumption.